Skip To Content

 Coordinate a drone operation

-Drones make it possible to quickly capture high resolution imagery of important assets and locations.
-By taking advantage of drone imagery, you can get timely and crucial insights on things like potential structural damage, change detection, or project status.
-A drone operation needs to run smoothly and efficiently to make the most out of your team's investment and labor when collecting and processing data.
+Drones allow you to quickly capture high-resolution imagery of important assets and locations.
+With drone imagery, you can get timely and crucial insights such as potential structural damage, change detection, or project status.
+A drone operation must run smoothly and efficiently to make the most out of your team's investment and labor when collecting and processing data.

-Coordinating a drone operation-with multiple pilots and vehicles, multiple locations, and various time periods-can come with its share of challenges.
+Coordinating a drone operation with multiple pilots and vehicles, multiple locations, and various time periods can present challenges.
 Who is flying when?
 Were they approved to fly a requested area?
-Can we task a team to fly a particular location?
+Can you task a team to fly a particular location?
 These are some of the questions that can be addressed through the interconnectedness of ArcGIS.
 A team of pilots is a mobile workforce that will need to be assigned tasks and have progress monitored.
-ArcGIS has effective user-friendly solutions designed for this type of work in the field.
+ArcGIS has solutions designed for this type of work in the field.
 All drone operations in the field can then be displayed on a shareable and authoritative dashboard.

-Site Scan Flight for ArcGIS and Site Scan Manager for ArcGIS offer robust flight planning and image processing capabilities; however, they can also be supported by other ArcGIS apps like ArcGIS Workforce, ArcGIS Field Maps, ArcGIS Experience Builder, and ArcGIS Dashboards to provide a comprehensive picture of your drone operations.
-A combination of these apps can serve as a nexus application that allows decision makers, dispatchers, and other key stakeholders to coordinate a drone operation.
+ArcGIS Flight provides flight planning which can also be supported by other ArcGIS apps such as ArcGIS Workforce, ArcGIS Field Maps, ArcGIS Experience Builder, and ArcGIS Dashboards to provide a comprehensive picture of your drone operations.
+A combination of these apps can allow decision makers, dispatchers, and other key stakeholders to coordinate a drone operation.

-Review the following high-level workflow steps to coordinate a drone operation using the robust capabilities across ArcGIS:
+Review the process to coordinate a drone operation using the robust capabilities across ArcGIS:

-1. Start your project in ArcGIS Online—Create authoritative project maps to allow dispatchers to assign tasks to pilots in your ArcGIS organization.
+1. Starting your project in ArcGIS Online—Create authoritative project maps to allow dispatchers to assign tasks to pilots in your ArcGIS organization.

-2. Task drone pilots—Create a Workforce project within your ArcGIS Online organization that leverages project maps and data of your area of interest, and assign and dispatch pilots through ArcGIS Workforce.
-Workforce will allow you to assign specific areas that can be used in the field.
-Once in the field, ArcGIS Workforce's seamless integration with ArcGIS Field Maps will allow pilots to capture ground control points with high accuracy GNSS devices.
+2. Tasking drone pilots—Create a Workforce project within your ArcGIS Online organization that uses project maps and data of your area of interest, and assign and dispatch pilots through ArcGIS Workforce.
+Workforce allows you to assign specific areas that can be used in the field.
+Once in the field, ArcGIS Workforce integrates with ArcGIS Field Maps to allow pilots to capture ground control points with high-accuracy GNSS devices.
 This step is crucial if high geographic accuracy is important to your mission.

-3. Collect drone imagery—Drone pilots will gather consistent data in the field using Site Scan Flight.
-Site Scan Flight can leverage existing features like dispatcher-assigned polygons or corridors to create flight plans.
+3. Collecting drone imagery—Drone pilots will gather consistent data in the field using ArcGIS Flight.
+ArcGIS Flight can use existing features such as dispatcher-assigned polygons or corridors to create flight plans.

-4. Process imagery in Site Scan—Use Site Scan to process the imagery and publish it to other ArcGIS apps like ArcGIS Dashboards or Experience Builder apps.
+4. Processing imagery in Site Scan, Drone2Map or ArcGIS Reality for ArcGIS Pro—Use Site Scan as a SaaS to process the imagery and publish it to other ArcGIS apps such as ArcGIS Dashboards or Experience Builder apps.
+Drone2Map provides drone processing and publishing as a stand alone desktop app.
+ArcGIS Reality for ArcGIS Pro provides drone processing and publishing using the ArcGIS Pro interface.

-5. Create a nexus application and dashboard to inform decision makers of tasking progress—Use ArcGIS Experience Builder to help monitor metrics on flight progress and completion.
+5. Creating applications and dashboards to inform decision makers of tasking progress—Use ArcGIS Experience Builder to help monitor metrics on flight progress and completion.
 Monitor which pilots are in the field and which flights they have completed.
 View published and processed imagery from the dashboard.

 Note: